acowsik/acowsik.github.io/_posts/2025-02-03-DefectSlayTheSpireTuringComplete.md

 The main tweak to the defect is we are going to remove the cap of 10 orb slots that the defect has.

-### BCT Language
+### CT Language

 As an aside that will be useful

-BCT is a turing-complete programming language.
+CT is a turing-complete programming language.
 The language manipulates a data string and the program stops running if the data string runs out of bits.
 The program loops through a set of commands (starting over once it reaches the last command)

 |Command|Operation|
 |:-|:-|